How to make yourself pee when you really need to go? Lets study the options together to find the right solution for you.

 How To Make Yourself Pee For A Drugs Test

-We get alot of visitors who are looking at how to make yourself pee for a drugs test.
-Paruresis is difficult enough in social situations but, being forced to pee for a mandatory drugs test takes it to another level.
-We sympathise and understand how difficult this additional pressure can be.
+This site gets alot of visitors asking how to make yourself pee for a drugs test so I know how common an issue it is.
+I can only sympathise but I do fully recognise how difficult this additional pressure is.
 You can read more about shy bladder and the drugs test here >>>.

-1. Trust Your Instincts And Practise Relaxation:
+Tip 1: Trust Your Instincts And Practise Relaxation.

 Practise progressive muscular relaxation